 - Allow living space to expand into garage spaces.

-- Require at least 40% of units in multi-unit buildings to be three or more bedrooms.
+- Require at least 40% of units in new multi-unit buildings to be two or more bedrooms.

 - Limit the division of large units to preserve at least one multi-bedroom unit.

 - Expand requirements and incentives to preserve existing character-defining buildings.

 - Integrate planning code requirements and residential design guidelines into an cohesive set of standards.

 - Limit the width and location of garage entrances.

 - Strengthen greening and permeability requirements for front and rear yards.

 - Strengthen protections against speculative evictions and the conversion, demolition, or merger of rent-stabilized housing.

 - Provide technical, design, and financial assistance to homeowners who wish to add an accessory dwelling unit, or legalize an existing unpermitted unit, if they agree to keep it as a rental for a certain number of years.